 The Mental Health Charter for Sport and Recreation

-The PCA have signed up to and have support The Mental Health Charter for Sport and Recreation since its inception - For more information and details about the charter, see the links below.
+The PCA has signed up to The Mental Health Charter for Sport and Recreation and supported it since its inception.
+For more information and details about the charter, see the links below.